 The mentor and the mentee shall meet formally every 6 months to discuss the trainee's research progress and progress towards reaching the trainee's career goals.
 Please use a CIRM program feedback form (supplied here soon) to submit to the program director.
 Also, please use the trainee's Individual Development plan as a starting point to develop career skills.

-Both, mentors and trainees, will sign a mentoring compact at program start.
+Both, mentors and trainees, will sign a program agreement before program start.

 Biotech shadow/internship opportunities: